Community service is one of the most popular extracurricular activities for high school students to do in their free time.

 Do You Need to Complete a Certain Number of Volunteer Hours for College?

-Unfortunately, there is no magic number of community service hours that is going to be your golden ticket into college.
+Unfortunately, there is no one magic number of community service hours that is going to be your golden ticket into college.
 Grades and test scores will always come first.

 Though community service work can showcase an aspect of your personality and make admission officers see you as a good citizen and leader, it isn’t going to guarantee admission on its own.
 Even if you have spent 500+ hours on volunteering, admissions officers won't hold spots open for you based just on that.
 You still need to be the full package.